Up to 51 turbines

 Up to 230 MW

-The project is located in the Rural Municipalities of Happy Valley and Hart Butte, approximately 5 km north of Big Beaver and 22 km south of Bengough.
+The project is located in the Rural Municipalities of Happy Valley and Hart Butte, approximately 5 km north of Big Beaver and 20 km east of Coronach.
 The project area is comprised of cultivated cropland and pasture, and land use in the area is predominately ranching and farming.

 With decades of experience, we have a team of internal experts to take projects from conception and make them a reality.
 Our team works in close consultation with government agencies and key stakeholders to site, build and operate our facilities responsibly.
 To learn more about our approach to project development, click here.